automorphism88/snapraid-btrfs/README.md

 matching data drives in your snapraid configuration file.
 If you are satisfied that it has found them all, you are ready to run your first `snapraid-btrfs sync` which will, by default, create new snapshots and use them for the sync.
-For more details on using snapraid-btrfs, see the output of `snapraid-btrfs --help`.
+For more details on using `snapraid-btrfs`, see the output of `snapraid-btrfs --help`.

 ## Dependencies